EMetBrown-Lab/Chlamy_taylor_aris/README.md

 # Enhanced dispersion of active microswimmers in confined flows

-## Codes
+## Codes and supplementary data

 Hi !

+This repository regroups codes and experimental as well as numerical data (movies and gifs) on our project "Enhanced dispersion of active microswimmers in confined flows".

 The codes in this repository were used for experimental and numerical data treatment as well as numerical data simulation.
 Below is an explanation of how to use the codes.

 Please begin by downloading all code to a same folder.
 Code was written for python 3.13.5.